July 15, 2020

 Dear Sisters and Brothers of SOTH,

-Grace and peace to you from God, our Father, and from the Lord, Jesus Christ.
+Grace and peace be to you from God our Father and our Lord, Jesus Christ.

-Pastor Jon Pedersen and Council President Steve Kirk
+Pastor Jon Pedersen Steve Kirk, Church Council President